jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 Last, I apply the cost per kWh under both the fixed rate plan (which I use) and the TOU plan (which I do not).
 Note that peak electricity represents only a small fraction of total consumption (15%).
 This reflects: (1) only 4 months include peak times, (2) those times are only 6 out of 24 hours a day and (3) weekends are excluded entirely.
+As indicated above, (1) and (2) make sense given my data;
+I don't know whether the exclusion of weekends from peak hours (consistent across all states I have seen) is a function of actual peak consumption being lower on weekends, or a matter of customer accommodation.

-Since Peak electricity costs a 2.5x the fixed rate, while off-peak reflects only a 35% discount, the 15%-85% split results in approximate parity, although with several hundred dollars of improvement over the year (5% of total cost).
+Since peak electricity costs 2.5x the fixed rate, while off-peak reflects only a 35% discount, the 15%-85% split results in approximate parity, although with several hundred dollars of improvement over the year (about 5%).
 If my family had the incentive to save more money in reality, we likely would have further shifted our air conditioning usage outside of the 1pm - 7pm window on Summer weekdays.

 <table>